deadcoast/DrRx/drrx/schemas/README.md

 - Validate the AST example:
   - `python -m jsonschema -i drrx/examples/ast-example.json drrx/ast.schema.json`

-Note: For `list-diff.schema.json`, if your validator does not auto-resolve `$ref` to `drrx/annotations.schema.json`, supply it explicitly (AJV `-r` flag as shown above), or pre-bundle schemas.
+Note: For `list-diff.schema.json`, if your validator does not auto-resolve `$ref` to `drrx/annotations.schema.json`, supply it explicitly or pre-bundle schemas (the bundled Node script handles this automatically).

 ## Sample list --diff JSON